 Bring Warm Clothes

 Whilst it is usually hot during the day, due to the desert climate it can get very cold at night!
-In the middle of winter, it can even get to 0 degrees Celsius (or lower).
+In the middle of winter, it can even get below 0 degrees Celsius.

 Things to Do in Karijini National Park